 Good Old Days® magazine

 PS.
-What sound from your past is a favorite one to recall?
-Send a brief response to me at Editor@GoodOldDaysMagazine.com, and it could appear in a future newsletter or in Good Old Days magazine!
-Here are several email responses from the June 25, 2014, newsletter question: Did another bride wear your wedding gown (or perhaps you wore someone else's)?
-Or did you do something creative with the material after the ceremony?
+Do you still have a dollhouse or other treasured toy from your childhood?
+Send a brief response to me at Editor@GoodOldDaysMagazine.com and it could appear in a future newsletter or in Good Old Days magazine!
+Here are several email responses from the Aug.
+27, 2014, newsletter question: How did you creatively beat the heat in your younger years?
 Keep your replies coming!

 Mary Beth Weisenburger has been with Annie's since April 2011.
 She has 25 years of experience in the marketing, advertising and publishing fields.
 In addition to her job as editor of Good Old Days, she has been writing a family humor column for over a decade.
 She and her husband, two college-age kids, two dogs and various other critters live on five acres in the country, where she enjoys reading on the back porch, refinishing furniture, feeding the birds and digging in the dirt of her perennial gardens.